lmscloud-io/mdlcode-docs/docs/troubleshooting.md

 ## Entities are not highlighted while I type the code

-MDLCode can only detect entities in the PHP and JavaScript files that do not have syntax errors.
+MDLCode can only detect entities in the PHP and JavaScript files that **do not have syntax errors**.
 While you type the code, the file may not be syntactically correct (missing brackets, quotes, etc.) and MDLCode will not be able to detect entities.